 - July and August 2022: Replaced damaged marquees

-- August/September 2022: Finalise design for the new floor and ventilation and undertake procurement (anticipated timing)
+- August 2022: Design finalised for new floor and ventilation